 For potential investors, this means having secure mineral or petroleum title to the resources they discover and develop, and being able to predict what conditions will need to be met to develop each stage of their project.

 The stable and predictable regulatory system, which is based on the rule of law, ensures that policy settings can promote economic activity while still protecting environmental, cultural and community values.

-The Department of Mines and Petroleum’s (DMP) is responsible for administering legislation relating to mining and petroleum activities across the State and also collects minera and petroleum royalties.
+The Department of Mines, Industry Regulation and Safety's (DMIRS) is responsible for administering legislation relating to mining and petroleum activities across the State and also collects minera and petroleum royalties.